Frequently Asked Questions

 A: Which students need to be registered for kindergarten?

-Parent/guardians may enroll their child for kindergarten if the child turns five years old on or before September 30, 2025.
+Parent/guardians may enroll their child for kindergarten if the child turns five years old on or before September 30, 2026.
+All kindergarten students complete registration at their zoned school, based on home address.

 B: When is the kindergarten registration window?